 Increases mental clarity, energy, and focus

-One study was able to show that breathing techniques could bring about better focus and a more positive outlook.
+A 2014 study showed that breathing techniques could bring about better focus and a more positive outlook.

-Participants in the study were also more able to manage impulses, such as those associated with smoking and other addictive behaviors.
+Study participants were also more able to manage impulses, such as those associated with smoking and other habit-forming behaviors.

 Improves future reactions to stress